|

 - Prototypical structure:

-What follows is the calculated isotope pattern for the NdBr3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula NdBr3 with the most intense ion set to 100%.

 References